nak/systemd/docs/UIDS-GIDS.md

 networking available — a requirement that is not made for regular users.
-This means regular users may be stored in remote LDAP or NIS databases, but system users may not (except when there's a consistent local cache kept, that is available during earliest boot, including in the initrd).
+This means regular users may be stored in remote LDAP or NIS databases, but system users may not (except when there's a consistent local cache kept, that is available during earliest boot, including in the initial RAM disk).

 ## Special `systemd` GIDs